 - The Manti-La Sal National Forest punctuates the scenic wonders of southeastern Utah.
 The three separate mountain blocks provide islands of green rising above the desert.

-Copyright: Brad Weiss-USDA Forest Service
+Copyright: Brad Weiss - US Forest Service

 Manti-La Sal National Forest